 Minimally Invasive New Technology in Oncologic Surgery

-Minimally Invasive New Technologies in Oncologic Surgery (MINTOS) seeks to identify, develop and integrate into practice effective new technologies that enhance the care of patients with cancer.
+Minimally Invasive New Technology in Oncologic Surgery (MINTOS) seeks to identify, develop and integrate into practice effective new technologies that enhance the care of patients with cancer.

 MINTOS is comprised of multidisciplinary surgeons from the Division of Surgery at MD Anderson.
 The program was established in 2006 and is led by a multidisciplinary Board of Directors in collaboration with the Medical Director, Surena Matin, M.D.